-(3) Does not reflect any future refunding of 2013B, 2014B-1, or 2018A-1 Turnpike Revenue Bonds (SIFMA Index Notes) or 2017B Turnpike Revenue Bonds (70% LIBOR Index Notes) prior to their respective maturity dates.
+(3) Reflects the issuance of the 2018B Bonds and the refunding of the 2017B Bonds.
+Does not reflect any future refunding of 2013B, 2014B-1, 2018A-1, or 2018B Turnpike Revenue Bonds (SIFMA Index Notes) prior to their respective maturity dates.
 The Commission expects that it will refund such bonds prior to maturity subject to market conditions at the time.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."